aTyr Pharma - Consensus Indicates Potential 213.6% Upside

-aTyr Pharma found using ticker (LIFE) have now 3 analysts in total covering the stock.
-The consensus rating is ‘Buy’.
+aTyr Pharma with ticker code (LIFE) have now 3 analysts covering the stock with the consensus suggesting a rating of ‘Buy’.
 The target price ranges between 15 and 12 with a mean TP of 13.33.
-Given that the stocks previous close was at 4.25 this indicates there is a potential upside of 213.6%.
-The day 50 moving average is 3.79 and the 200 day moving average is 3.89.
+With the stocks previous close at 4.25 this indicates there is a potential upside of 213.6%.
+The 50 day moving average now sits at 3.79 while the 200 day moving average is 3.89.
 The market cap for the company is $42m.
-Company Website: http://www.atyrpharma.com
+Visit the company website at: http://www.atyrpharma.com

 aTyr Pharma, a biotherapeutics company, engages in the discovery and development of medicines based on novel immunological pathways in the United States.
 Its therapeutic candidate pipeline includes ATYR1923, a fusion protein comprising the immuno-modulatory domain of histidyl tRNA synthetase fused of a human antibody that is in Phase 1b/2a clinical trial.
 The company has a collaboration with the University of Nebraska Medical Center for the development of NRP2 biology; research collaboration and option agreement with CSL Behring for the development of product candidates derived from up to four tRNA synthetases; and research collaboration with Boston Children’s Hospital.
 It also has license agreement with Kyorin Pharmaceutical Co., Ltd. for the development and commercialization of ATYR1923 for ILDs in Japan; and a research collaboration with the Medical University of South Carolina to develop therapeutic antibodies that selectively target specific NRP2 isoforms.
 The company was founded in 2005 and is headquartered in San Diego, California.